syncfusion-content/winui-docs/winui/SfShimmer/Customization.md

 ---
 layout: post
 title: Customization in WinUI Shimmer control | Syncfusion
-description: Learn how to customize the appearance of the Syncfusion WinUI Shimmer(SfShimmer) control using various properties like Fill, Wave Color, Wave Width, Repeat Count, Wave Duration, and Wave Angle.
+description: Learn how to customize the appearance of the Syncfusion WinUI Shimmer(SfShimmer) control using various properties like Fill, Wave Color, Wave Width, Repeat Count and Wave Duration.
 platform: WinUI
 control: SfShimmer
 documentation: ug